-Entitled to incentive Activity inventivized Comment Corporate executive team reward reduction target Our Environment, Health and Safety department executives are responsible for monitoring GHG emission reductions, and this is a part of their KPI's.
+Entitled Type of Comment to incentive incentive inventivized Corporate executive team , reduction target Our Environment, Health and Safety department executives are responsible for monitoring GHG emission reductions, and this is a part of their KPI's.
 These targets include monitoring the reduction of GHG emissions per passenger and per available seat km.
 During annual performance assessments the EHS executives are also assessed according to their achievement status of these targets, and they are awarded accordingly.
 The executives that reach their targets receive bonuses.
 Due to confidentiality, we cannot disclose the exact value of the targets or the rewards.
-Chief Operating Officer (COO) 0, Our COO has a target to reduce fuel consumption as a part of his KPI's.
+Chief Operating Officer (COO) reward Energy Our COO has a target to reduce fuel consumption as a part of his KPI's.
 During annual performance assessments the COO is also assessed according to his achievement status of this targets, and he is awarded accordingly.
 Due to confidentiality, we cannot disclose the exact value of the targets or the rewards.